precice/preeco-orga/guidelines/guidelines-adapters.md

 By submitting your adapter for review, you can expect a thorough check from the preCICE team on whether these guidelines are met.
 We cannot do a full code review or a scientific review, and listing your adapter here does not in any way replace a traditional publication, which you can link to.

 {% tip %}
 We are only in the beginning of this standardization journey.
 Do you have ideas that would make your life easier and integrating your adapter smoother?
-Comment in [this issue](https://github.com/precice/preeco-orga/issues/7), or click "Edit" to suggest a change in this page.
+Comment in [this forum thread](https://precice.discourse.group/t/2125), or click "Edit" to suggest a change in this page.
 {% endtip  %}

 {% tip %}